 Sebring

 1993.
-The Joest team had been busy (again with the help of
+The Joest team had been busy, again with Norbert

-Singer).
-The front nose notch had been filled in and air
+Singer as a consultant.
+The nose notch had been filled in and air

 management

 exiting the front wheel well was revised.
-Joest abandoned the
+Cooling airflow routing

 Kamm-ish